maximebedard/mcrouteur/README.md

 - GET with multiple keys are exploded into multiple GET with a single key
 - GAT with multiple keys are exploded into multiple GAT with a single key
+- VERSION will return the mcrouteur version, not memcached
 - STATS commands will return mcrouter internal stats
 - NOOP is never sent upstream and is used to support GET/GAT with multiple keys
 - FLUSH is not supported